-Table 44 illustrates the AT and PS/2 (including Model 30) configuration registers available and the type of access permitted.
+Table 44 reiterates the AT and PS/2 (including Model 30) configuration registers available.
+It also shows the type of access permitted.
 In order to maintain software transparency, access to all the registers must be maintained.
-As Table 44 shows, two sets of registers are distinguished based on whether their access results in the part remaining in powerdown state or exiting it.
+As Table 45 shows, two sets of registers are distinguished based on whether their access results in the part remaining in powerdown state or exiting it.